Global Physician Scholar (GPS) Program

 *ACP defines an Early Career Physician as a physician Fellow or Member of ACP who is within sixteen years of graduating medical school, who is not a Student Member, transitional Medical Graduate, or Resident/Fellow Member of ACP.

-Post-graduate trainees, in their final year of training before obtaining a medical license for independent practice, are eligible for the Global Physician Scholar Program.
+Candidates must be early and mid-career internal medicine physicians/subspecialists of internal medicine and must be ACP Members or Fellows in good standing.
+Post-graduate trainees (PGY 3-5) in their final year of training before obtaining a medical license for independent practice are also eligible for the Global Physician Scholar Program.

 Submit Application* View Application Checklist